elsie-h/ethnicity_read_codes/prepare_list.md

     ## 15 XaJRB     <NA>
     ## 16 9T...
 Ethnicity and other related nationality data

 Manually sort out these reamaining ones.
-The missing term for Read code (XaJRB) is 'Ethnic category not stated - 2001 census'.
+The missing term for Read code (XaJRB) is ‘Ethnic category not stated - 2001 census’.

 ``` r
 rc_ethnicity <- rc_ethnicity %>%